 Resources to serve you:

-Check out the book: After the Affair: Healing for the Offender.
-If you’re the Betrayed or the Offender, this guidebook provides the truth behind why this thing happened and, even more importantly, gives you an effective guide through and beyond it.
+Check out my book: After the Affair: Healing for the Offender.
+If you’re the Betrayed or the Offender, this guidebook (the only one of its kind: written directly to the Offender) provides the truth behind why this thing happened and, even more importantly, gives you an effective guide through and beyond it.
 For some people, the book will be enough.
 For some, it’ll just be a start.
 It will be helpful for everyone involved.